Doug Carpenter

 Doug Carpenter (born July 1, 1942, in Cornwall, Ontario) is a former head coach in the National Hockey League, the Quebec Major Junior Hockey League, the International Hockey League and the American Hockey League, and is a former hockey player in the Eastern Hockey League and the International Hockey League.

 As a player from 1964–1974, he played for the Greensboro Generals and Roanoke Valley Rebels in the EHL and for the Flint Generals in the IHL.
-Upon retiring from hockey he became head coach of the Flint Generals (1974–1978) and later head coach of the Cornwall Royals of the QMJHL.
+He became a head coach for the Flint Generals in 1974, where he coached until 1978.
+He then became head coach of the Cornwall Royals of the QMJHL for the 1979-80 season.
 Following stints with the New Brunswick Hawks and St. Catharines Saints of the AHL, he landed his first NHL head coach position with the New Jersey Devils.
-Lifelong friend of Don MacPherson.
 Later he coached the Toronto Maple Leafs.
-Also in the AHL he coached the Halifax Citadels twice, and the New Haven Nighthawks.
+Also, in the AHL he coached the Halifax Citadels twice, and the New Haven Nighthawks.
+He ended his coaching career in 1993.

 Carpenter consulted in the programming of the game Wayne Gretzky Hockey 2.